 In the middle of Estero Island, Bayfront Bistro has great views of the mangroves in what locals call the "back bay".
 Get there at dusk for the best chance of seeing dolphins at play.
 Or dine on the the breezy, outdoor terrace for romantic views of the moon rising, shimmering on the water.
 Bayfront sits above a marina so you can arrive by car or boat.
 Wine lovers will be in heaven at the great selections offered here.
 The food is consistent and fresh and the service spot on.
 Bayfront is also the proud winner of coveted awards like "Best Dining on the Beach" and "Best Romantic Dining."
 (239-463-3663)

 Flippers on the Bay

 Part of Lovers Key Resort, Flippers On The Bay is a hidden gem between Fort Myers Beach and Bonita Springs.
 The dining is alfresco and more upscale than one might imagine after considering a restaurant on stilts.
 It's the only spot on the beach giving diners a view of both the sunrise and the sunset, while serving food for both.
 Try the Lobster Eggs Benedict for breakfast and the Miso Seabass for dinner, it will melt in your mouth.
 Sitting on the Estero Bay, you still have a clear view of the Gulf of Mexico and it's one of the best spots to see the dolphin show, presented by Mother Nature.
-This small space fills up fast on the weekends so call ahead for seating.
-You can also arrive by boat.
+Arrive by boat or car to enjoy this cozy space.
 (239-765-1040)

 About Gina Birch